Code-Institute-Submissions/manasi1031-Mighty-quest_SepResub/README.md

 - For the Maths resources under quiz section, I had to refer to material from this website to work out an overview of viewing images.

     https://www.w3schools.com/w3css/tryit.asp?filename=tryw3css_modal_gallery

+- I have used the [data type attributes](https://www.w3schools.com/tags/att_global_data.asp) to use as a reference guide to show the memory card referencing in my javascript for the memory page.

 #### Media